-Staff will develop Committee meeting materials such as agendas, minutes, PowerPoint presentations, committee member brief talking points and special correspondence as requested by members.
-Staff will review membership and bylaws, and also distribute attendance reports to ensure that all member communities are aware of the level of representation they are getting.
-Staff will continue to develop the Committee handbook for members to use as a reference guide, and continue to make changes to our website to make materials more readily accessible to all committee members.
-Key objectives for this task include ensuring maximum MPO stakeholder participation in funding decisions, while also ensuring that all represented agencies are aware of the returns they receive on the time and taxpayer dollars they invest in the TwinCATS MPO.
+Develop committee meeting materials such as agendas, minutes, PowerPoint presentations, committee member brief talking points and special correspondence as requested by members.
+SWMPC will review membership and bylaws, and also distribute attendance reports to ensure that all member communities are aware of the level of representation they are getting.
+SWMPC will continue to develop the committee handbook for members to use as a reference guide, and continue to make changes to our website to make materials more readily accessible to all committee members.
+Key objectives for this task include ensuring maximum MPO stakeholder participation in funding decisions, while also ensuring that all represented agencies are aware of the returns they receive on the time and taxpayer dollars they invest in the NATS MPO.
 Another objective will be ensuring that the functions of the TAC and Policy Committees are clear to all participants, and that the appropriate individuals and agencies participate in each meeting.